 Energy Company Obligation (ECO)

-The Great British Insulation Scheme and the Energy Company Obligation (ECO) could help you get free insulation or other financial support from your energy supplier to make your home more energy efficient.
-Here's how they work.
+The Great British Insulation Scheme and the Energy Company Obligation (ECO) offer financial support from energy suppliers to make homes more energy efficient.
+Here's how the schemes work.

 Sarah IngramsPrincipal researcher & writer